 da Vinci Surgery

-Minimally invasive da Vinci Surgery offers patients another surgical option. da Vinci surgeons operate through a few small incisions - similar to traditional laparoscopy.
-However, the da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.
+Using the da Vinci® Surgical System, surgeons operate through a few small incisions - similar to traditional laparoscopy.
+The da Vinci System provides your surgeon with a 3D HD view inside your body. da Vinci has special wristed instruments that bend and rotate far greater than the human wrist.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision and control.

-State-of-the-art da Vinci uses the latest in surgical and robotics technologies and is beneficial for performing complex surgery.
-Your surgeon is 100% in control of the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.
+State-of-the-art da Vinci uses the latest in surgical and robotics technologies for both simple and complex procedures.
+Your doctor controls the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.

 The da Vinci System has brought minimally invasive surgery to more than 2 million patients worldwide. da Vinci - changing the experience of surgery for people around the world.

 PN 1002287 Rev A 04/2014

 Important Safety Information

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Individual surgical results may vary.
 Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
 Please also refer to http://www.daVinciSurgery.com/Safety for Important Safety Information.

 When Is Single-Site Technology Used and What Are the Risks?